mailslurp/mailslurp-client/docs/classes/_api_.inboxcontrollerapi.md

 ▸ **getInboxesUsingGET**(options?: *`any`*): `Promise`<[Inbox](../interfaces/_api_.inbox.md)[]>

-*Defined in api.ts:1077*
+*Defined in api.ts:2006*

-List your inboxes
+List the inboxes you have created

 *__summary__*: List Inboxes